 Portal service

-The ArcGIS portal is powered by the portal service.
+The portal service is the content management service for a portal.
 The service can create, store, manage, and access different types of content.

 Key features